 Tackling smuggling at source

-The Home Office works closely with partners in the UK and overseas to strike people smuggling at source – identifying and dismantling the organised crime groups that facilitate illegal immigration.
+The Home Office works closely with partners in the UK and overseas to identify and dismantle the organised crime groups that facilitate illegal immigration.

 Immigration Enforcement and Border Force are part of Project Invigor, the UK’s NCA-led Organised Immigration Crime Taskforce that targets the criminal networks behind people smuggling.
 It includes partners working in the UK and internationally.